AnaliaRio/Social-Media-App/README.md

 ## Description 📝

-This is a project built using vanilla JavaScript whose main focus is to understand de CRUD principles:
+This is a project built using vanilla JavaScript whose main focus is to understand the CRUD principles:

 - Create
 - Read